What is psychological projection?

 Schools of thought about psychological projection

 Freud labelled the way we unconsciously react in certain ways to protect ourselves from what we feel a threat as ‘ego defenses’, now commonly referred to as ‘defense mechanisms’.
-Psychological projection was seen by Freud as a defense mechanisms designed to help us feel safe from feeling judged for having apparently ‘unacceptable’ thoughts or feelings.
+Psychological projection was seen by Freud as a defense mechanism designed to help us feel safe from feeling judged for having apparently ‘unacceptable’ thoughts or feelings.

 Jung connected psychological projection to his concept of ‘the shadow’.
 The shadow is the part of ourselves we refuse to identify with because we deem it as unacceptable and not ‘positive’.
 This includes things like anger, sadness, and vulnerability.
 Of course all these aspects are necessary parts that also give us useful things.
 For example, anger helps us set boundaries, and sadness helps us understand what happiness is.